arasgungore/Cryptify/README.md

 # Cryptify

-The Cryptify App is a cryptocurrency exchange application that allows users to register, authenticate, trade cryptocurrencies, and visualize real-time or mock chart data.
+The Cryptify App is a cryptocurrency exchange application that allows users to register, authenticate, trade cryptocurrencies, and visualize real-time chart data.
 The application is built with Go and incorporates basic functionalities to provide a starting point for further development.